We are home to more than 20 PhD students from a wide variety of countries and disciplinary backgrounds.

-- Alternative models of food provisioning systems and their capacity to transition to a more sustainable food system by Ema Johnson
+- Alternative models of food provisioning systems and their capacity to transition to a more sustainable food system - Ema Johnson

-- Relational geographies of food as areas of conflict between private affairs and political issues: spatial and social localisations of responsibility in ‘sustainable’ food discourses and practices by Steffen Hirth
+- Relational geographies of food as areas of conflict between private affairs and political issues: spatial and social localisations of responsibility in ‘sustainable’ food discourses and practices - Steffen Hirth

-- The evolution of ‘meat analogues’: a comparative analysis of the interconnectedness of changing consumption and production practices by Malte Rödl
+- The evolution of ‘meat analogues’: a comparative analysis of the interconnectedness of changing consumption and production practices - Malte Rödl

-- The temporalities of consumption and divestment by Harald Weiser
+- The temporalities of consumption and divestment - Harald Weiser

-- Trajectories of water and energy consumption in China by Harriet Larrington-Spencer
+- Trajectories of water and energy consumption in China - Harriet Larrington-Spencer

-- United States and Australian Coal Industry responses to the threats of climate change (1988 to 2014): An analysis using the "Dialectical Issue Life-Cycle Model" by Marc Hudson
+- United States and Australian Coal Industry responses to the threats of climate change (1988 to 2014): An analysis using the "Dialectical Issue Life-Cycle Model" - Marc Hudson

-"PhD researchers make an essential contribution to our vibrant research environment."Frank Boons / Professor of Innovation and Sustainability, SCI
+"PhD researchers make an essential contribution to our vibrant research environment."Frank Boons / Director, SCI

 Our four research themes explore how we can achieve less resource-intensive ways of life.